On Track with the SCCA

 For those drivers with older classic and historic racing cars, SCCA offers up Vintage Racing.
 These events are a little more gentlemanly than other Road Racing levels because many of the cars may be irreplaceable.

 SCCA Regional Road Racing works on the same rules that the upper levels do, and abut points series are usually spread through only a few states and tracks.
 Classes will include all of the Majors and Super Tour classes, but regionals also have the option of allowing more classes to fit the needs of local trends.

 Conference Major events is part of the U.S. Majors Tour hosted by SCCA Regions.
 These events includes U.S. Majors Tour classes and depending on the event may also include Regional classes.
 These events tend to be a little more intense, and often drivers are here to match up with the highest competition.

 Hoosier Super Tour

-The 2017 Hoosier Super Tour schedule will run from January to June and offers a heightened experience for both competitors and race fans.
+The Hoosier Super Tour schedule runs from January to July and offers a heightened experience for both competitors and race fans.
 Hoosier Super Tour events include live on-track action at SCCA.com, a “Super Tour Radio presented by Hoosier Racing Tire” program, dedicated staffing and enhanced weekend social activities.